-Common and Collective Trusts and Commingled and Short Term Investment Funds
+Collective Trust Funds and Short Term Investment Funds

-Common and Collective Trusts and Commingled and Short Term Investment funds are investment vehicles utilized within the target date funds, equity index funds, investment grade bond fund, global REIT fund and short term investment fund.
+Collective Trusts and Short Term Investment funds are investment vehicles utilized as the target date funds, equity index funds, investment grade bond fund, global REIT fund and short term investment fund.
 These funds permit daily subscriptions and redemption of units.
-These investments are valued using the NAV provided by the administrator of the underlying fund.
-The NAV is based on the value of the underlying assets owned by the fund, less its liabilities, divided by the number of units outstanding.
-The NAV is a quoted price in a market that is not active and classified within level 2 of the valuation hierarchy.
+These investments are valued using net asset values ("NAV") provided by the administrator of the underlying fund.
+The

+NAV is based on the value of the underlying assets owned by the fund, less its liabilities, divided by the number of units outstanding.